xandermuse/CPSC393_Final/README.md

 ## Running the project

-The Jupyter notebook 'USAGE.ipynb' contains all the nessesary code to use the project to train and evaluate the models.
+The Jupyter notebook 'Testing.ipynb' contains all the nessesary code to use the project to train and evaluate the models.
+You may have change import statements to use the project locally.

 ## Class Diagram
 Originally, we had a class diagram that looked like this: